ClickCease

 Overall, both B2C and D2C models have their benefits and limits, and the choice between the two will depend on a company’s specific goals and circumstances.

-Lower prices
+1. Lower prices

 D2C companies can offer lower prices than their competitors by cutting out intermediaries, making products cheaper for consumers.

-Enhanced client services
+2. Enhanced client services

 Dedicated customer service teams that can be reached via phone or online and provide customers with the assistance they require promptly and effectively.

-Enables to increased brand engagement
+3. Enables to increase brand engagement

 D2C consumers have a direct relationship with their customers, which lets them connect with them on a more personal level and makes them more loyal to their brand.

-Direct buying
+4. Direct buying

 Customers like to buy directly from the manufacturer because they want to chat with the brand’s support team on its e-commerce website and get the best answers to any questions they may have.
 Also, when you buy from a manufacturer, you get expert service, better warranties, lower prices, and the ability to customize products to meet your needs.

-Upsell similar branded products
+6. Upsell similar branded products

 D2C customers can upsell related products.
 Retailers do the same thing but need to be more driven to sell brand products.
 Also, this is a common way for direct-to-consumer companies to increase sales and revenue.
-Thus, offer customers related products that complement the product they’re interested in purchasing.
-For example, if a customer is interested in buying a pair of sneakers, suggest a matching backpack or a pair of socks.

-Can develop naturally
+7. Can develop naturally

 D2C consumers can naturally upsell by providing a good customer experience and relevant, complementary products.
 Listen to your customers, understand their needs, and offer them products and services that enhance their brand experience.